Summer Funding Programs

 Law School Funding

 Students who are ineligible for any of the above funding may still qualify for other law school funding if they work for public interest organizations in a legal capacity.

-In the summer of 2011, Penn Law students worked for organizations such as:
+In past summers, Penn Law students have worked for organizations such as: